 For turning nuts and bolts in various types of construction, plumbing, and mechanical jobs, get an adjustable wrench.
 This type of wrench eliminates the need to buy a set of fixed wrenches.
 An 8-inch adjustable wrench is a good general-purpose size.
 Figure this will cost you about $20.

-Pliers with jaws that can be adjusted to fit anything from nails to large pipes are often needed when working on other home improvement jobs—it does a great job of substituting for pipe wrenches.
-In fact, when my kids were little, we discovered that these were perfect for opening baby food jars.
+Pliers with jaws that can be adjusted (sometimes called by the trade name Channellock pliers) to fit anything from nails to large pipes are often needed when working on other home improvement jobs—it does a great job of substituting for pipe wrenches.
+These are also perfect for opening baby food jars.
 They run about $13.

 Buy several sizes of screwdrivers with both flat and Phillips-style tips.
 Be sure their grips are comfortable.
 You can buy a 10- to 18-piece set for from $20 to $30.
 Another option is to get a 4-in-1 screwdriver—a screwdriver with changeable tips that fit into the shaft and handle—for about $4.